Treaty of Stettin (1570)

 The Treaty of Stettin (Frieden von Stettin, Freden i Stettin, Freden i Stettin) of 13 December 1570, ended the Northern Seven Years' War fought between Sweden and Denmark with its internally fragmented alliance of Lübeck and Poland.
 It also settled Swedish, Danish, and Holy Roman Imperial claims regarding the Livonian War.
 Unfavourable for Sweden, the treaty assured Danish hegemony in Northern Europe for a short period.
-Yet, because of its inconclusiveness, it did not prevent further warfare between Denmark-Norway and Sweden, which ended only in the 1720s.
+Yet, because of its inconclusiveness, it did not prevent further warfare between Denmark–Norway and Sweden.

 Background

 The Kalmar Union comprising Sweden, Denmark and Norway, had broken apart in 1523.
 Frederick II of Denmark attempted to restore the Union under his rule.
 Frederick underlined his claim by using the Union's three crowns in his coat of arms and invading Sweden in 1563; both actions are considered the starting events of the Seven Years' War.
 While the Danes had the upper hand in land battles and captured Älvsborg, the Swedes performed better in naval battles and in Livonia, which had been secularized before and now was a subject of territorial competition of the surrounding powers.